 Love to make music with a small group of friends?
-Want a learning and performance opportunity specifically designed for older, more advanced string players?
-Moved past the Beginning Strings class level but still want to be involved?
+Want a learning and performance opportunity specifically designed for older, intermediate string players?
 AMFS Chamber Music Lab is for you!

-In this chamber music program designed for older, more experienced string players, you will work in small groups to develop ensemble skills, learn new music and techniques, and expand your independent musicianship with a dedicated ensemble coach.
+In this program, you will work in small groups to develop ensemble skills, learn new music and techniques, and expand your independent musicianship with a dedicated ensemble coach.

 Chamber music can be one of the most engaging and enjoyable experiences for many musicians.
 It invites us to collaborate eagerly, communicate compassionately, and create beautifully with fellow musicians.
-By playing in a chamber ensemble, you will have opportunities to develop your own ideas about the music by being responsible for your own part, and you will also be able to listen to and learn from the other members of the group—all in service of creating something beautiful together.
+By playing in a chamber ensemble, you will have opportunities to develop your own ideas about the music by being responsible for your own part, and you will also be able to listen to and learn from the other members of the group—all in service of creating something together.
 The coach will help you make your piece come to life in a successful performance by facilitating learning about various tools like non-verbal communication, breathing, and rhythmic counting to stay together as a group without a conductor.
 When each individual is dedicated to learning their part and committed to working as a team, amazing things can happen!